-- Older crowns had porcelain fused to metal–not uncommonly the porcelain would fracture from the metal leaving a fractured crown require expensive replacement
+- Older crowns had porcelain fused to metal–not uncommonly the porcelain would fracture from the metal leaving a fractured crown to require expensive replacement

 - As the gums recede over time, but metal in older porcelain metal crowns show leaving an ugly and un-esthetic crown

 CEREC crowns, by contrast, are fashioned entirely out of porcelain, with no metal parts at all.
-Their one-piece construction makes them far more resilient, able to take full bite force in most cases, and ensures their far greater longevity.
+Their one-piece construction makes them far more resilient, able to take full bite force in most cases and ensures their far greater longevity.
 Since there is no metal involved, they can be fully translucent, imitating the appearance of actual teeth far more accurately.
 Improved esthetics is also possible due to the greater variety of colors possible.
 Flexibility, bonding qualities, and wear strength can all be chosen to match the requirements of the position.

 Summary of CEREC Crown Benefits

 - More original tooth structure can be preserved.
 In many cases, broken teeth that would have needed extraction years ago can now be saved and restored to function with CEREC.